Reviews Report

 - Collision: This coverage is part of what is considered full coverage.
 It pays to repair or replace a vehicle damaged in an at-fault collision.
 If the teen driver is responsible for an accident, there is no coverage for the damages to their car unless collision coverage is in the policy.

 - Comprehensive: Another part of full coverage, comprehensive provides physical damage coverage for many instances that collision doesn’t cover.
-This includes vandalism, theft of the car, hitting an animal, damage due to weather events, and broken glass.
+This includes vandalism, theft of the car, hitting an animal, damage due to weather events, and broken glass (note that theft risk varies by model and location; see NICB’s latest theft trends).

 - Higher liability limits: Increasing liability limits beyond state minimum requirements adds a layer of protection if a teenager causes damages or injury in a collision.
 The bodily injury and property damage liability coverage pays for the other parties involved.
 Higher limits could help you avoid high out-of-pocket costs after an accident.